Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 For this trip, the D800 decided to fight back.
 The GP-1 was hit and miss through the trip, but the ten-pin connector finally snapped off the GP-1 while I was in the Havana Cathedral.
 Fortunately, it waited until I snapped my last set of brackets.
 Although I couldn’t get a GPS signal inside the cathedral, it still provided a port for my shutter release.

 Once I hit the last frame, I heard the sound of broken plastic as the D800 managed to spit out the connector.
 Farewell to my GP-1.

 Inside the Havana Cathedral

-Now this is what I expect from a church.
-Columns, domes and art!
+Now, this is what I expect from a church.
+Columns, domes, and art!
 It beats anything I ever found in Orlando.
-Apparently they built the thing mostly out of coral.
-That surprised me, as I've always heard that coral was a poor construction material and would ultimately disintegrate.
-As this cathedral has been around for a couple hundred years, maybe it's better than I thought.
+Apparently, they built the thing mostly out of coral.
+That surprised me, as I’ve always heard that coral was a poor construction material and would ultimately disintegrate.
+As this cathedral has been around for a couple of hundred years, maybe it’s better than I thought.